nswillmot/SONA2Calendar/README.md

 # HOW TO PULL SONA BOOKINGS INTO GOOGLE CALENDAR

+Nick Willmot

+School of Psychology

-Nick Willmot, School of Psycholgy, University of Queensland nick.willmot2@gmail.com
+The University of Queensland

+nick.willmot2@gmail.com

 So you have your massive study setup on SONA and you're getting plenty of signups but it's kind of hard to keep up with all the appointments